-I've been blessed to not have lost family members to war in many years; however, my second cousin was not as lucky.
-Her father was killed, before her birth, in a plane crash in Egypt in the waning days of World War II.
-Their hometown newspaper covered his death extensively, even publishing a few lines he had written about the importance of hope.
+My second cousin never knew her father, as he died before her birth.
+He died in a plane crash in Egypt in the waning days of World War II.
+Their hometown newspaper covered his death extensively, even publishing a few lines he had written to his wife about the importance of hope.
 Thank you Lt.
-Kepil, for your service to this country.
+Kepil, for your service.

 No comments: